Car accidents are one of the most common causes of serious injuries in San Bernardino.

 - W. Baseline Street & N. Mountain View Avenue

-While a collision can occur anywhere and at any time, it appears that drivers in San Bernardino should remain extra vigilant when approaching or passing through intersections.
+While a collision can occur in many locations, drivers may wish to exercise caution when approaching or passing through intersections.

 Is California a No-Fault State?